Responsible Horse Ownership

 Note that older horses may have issues maintaining or increasing weight because of normal aging issues, including poor teeth and, therefore, digestibility.

-By Dr. Clay Cavinder, Extension Associate Professor, Animal & Dairy Sciences.
+By Clay Cavinder, PhD, Professor, Animal and Dairy Science.

 The Mississippi State University Extension Service is working to ensure all web content is accessible to all users.
 If you need assistance accessing any of our content, please email the webteam or call 662-325-2262.